seek4science/seek4science.github.io/_pages/features.md

 Individual versions can have their visibility controlled, allowing past versions to be completely hidden if desired.

 **Model simulation and annotation** – if models follow the [SBML standard](http://sbml.org/), they can be simulated from within FAIRDOM-SEEK.
-[COPASI](http://copasi.org/) models can be interpretated and manipulated directly from the browser.
+[COPASI](http://copasi.org/) models can be interpreted and manipulated directly from the browser.
-[Morpheus](https://morpheus.gitlab.io/) modesls can be simulated directly from the browser.
+[Morpheus](https://morpheus.gitlab.io/) models can be simulated directly from the browser.

 **Access Control** – Data will go through a research lifecycle between collection and publication.
 In a competitive academic environment it is important that the data can be shared with collaborators, and then the wider community at appropriate points within the life-cycle.
 FAIRDOM-SEEK allows users to keep their uploaded data entirely private, to share between individuals, then across entire projects, until eventually making it public upon publication.